snowdriftcoop/snowdrift/CONTRIBUTING.md

 #### Getting your changes merged

+When you are ready to share your work, there are two things to check first.

+1. Run tests in 'pedantic' mode with `stack test --pedantic`.
+This provides an extra level of code assurance.
+2. If you added any files, add them to the repository with `git add <files>`.

-After committing, send your changes to your git.gnu.io account with:
+Once all tests passed and you have commited all code, send your changes to your git.gnu.io account with:

     git push -u my-snow some_branch